neilgfoster/base/README.md

 # base
 This is my base template repository I use for all my repositories.
 It contains some basic structure and setup scripts that I reuse across all my projects.

-> [!NOTE]
-> Don't forget to update the `-o` and `-r` variables in the setup.sh script after creating a new repository from this template.
-In addition, update the URL in the "Getting Started" section below.

 ## Whats Included?

 ### Code Owners